sveltejs/svelte-preprocess/README.md

 ### Auto Preprocessing

-In auto preprocessing mode, `svelte-preprocess` automatically use the respective preprocessor for your code based on your `type="..."` or `lang="..."` attributes.
+In auto preprocessing mode, `svelte-preprocess` automatically uses the respective preprocessor for your code based on your `type="..."` or `lang="..."` attributes.
 It also handles the `<template>` tag for markup, external files and global styling.

 #### Basic